 Card Speed

-The speed rating of an SD memory card is classified by the continuous read and write transfer speeds of the card.
-SD memory card write speed is very important when using a camera for HD video or continuous burst shooting.
+The speed rating of an SD card is determined by the continuous write and read transfer speeds of the card.
+SD card continuous write speed is essential for video in addition to continuous shooting.

-A slow card can cause a drop in the number of continuous photos the Nikon D5500 can capture.
-This is due to the camera's buffer not being able to write to the memory card fast enough.
+Slows memory cards can cut down the number of continuous frames the Nikon D5500 can capture.
+This is because the camera’s buffer will not be able to write data to the memory card quickly enough.

-With video, a slow memory card can cause an abrupt end to recording.
-The video file might also end up being corrupted.
-If you are going to capture video, it is important the card you use meets the minimum requirements of the D5500.
+With video, a slow card can cause a sudden end to shooting.
+The video file could also be corrupted.
+If you intend to shoot video, it is important the card you use meets the required minimum write speed for video.

-Read speed is nice to have for transferring files to a computer.
-If you have cards that are full, a memory card with a fast transfer speed will cut down on the transfer time.
+Read speed is nice to have for file transfers to a computer.
+If you have cards that are full, a SD card with a fast transfer speed will cut down on the transfer time.

 Speed Class Rating

-The continuous write speed of an SD memory card is the factor that determines the Class rating.
-SD cards that have a minimum write speed of 10MB/s will be rated Class 10.
+The sustained write speed of an SD memory card is represented by the Class rating.
+Memory cards that have a minimum write speed of at least 10MB/s will be rated Class 10.

 - Class 2 - 2MB/s